Judyknown/recipe-book/README.md

 - Read lock around snapshot building gives a consistent ordered view during enumeration
 - Sorting rule: Score DESC, CustomerId ASC
 - Only scores > 0 appear on the leaderboard
+- Neighbors endpoint returns a single ordered array: High -> Self -> Low.
+- If no neighbors are available, the array contains only the requested customer.
+Windows are truncated at leaderboard boundaries.
+- High/Low default to 0; negative values are clamped to 0.
+- If the customer isn't ranked (missing), it returns 404.

 ## Directory Structure (excerpt)
 ```